shenwei356/LexicMap/docs/content/faqs/_index.md

 as we concatenate contigs with 1000-bp intervals of N’s to reduce the sequence scale to index.

 For big and complex genomes, like the human genome (chr1 is ~248 Mb) which has many repetitive sequences, LexicMap would be slow to align.
+Since v0.9.0, you can set a small value of `-N, --top-n-chains` to keep a few matches if you only want to check if sequences match any position in a human genome, which would be faster.

 ## How's the hardware requirement?